Over the last few weeks, we’ve talked about the ins and outs of a brand messaging strategy.

-After a long workday and a house full of kids, well, being kids, you want a home that will relax, restore, and support you.
+After a long workday and a house full of kids, well…being kids, there’s nothing better than a home that supports you.

 Periods are another way to make your readers pause. and. listen.
-This tactic should be used sparingly though.
-I would only use it once, twice at the most, within an entire website’s copy.
+This tactic should be used sparingly.
+I would only use it once, twice at the most, within an entire website’s copy or blog post.

 You’ve just moved into your dream home, unpacked all those boxes, and stocked. the. fridge!
 But somehow, it doesn’t feel like home.